chicagolug/chicagolug-pelican/content/faq.rst

 How does kernel.org provide its users access to the git trees?
 --------------------------------------------------------------
 We are using an access control system called gitolite_, originally written and maintained by Sitaram Chamarty.
-We choose gitolite for a number of reasons:
+We chose gitolite for a number of reasons:

 - Limiting of ssh access to the system